Lisa Lanceford Knocks Out High-Intensity Circuit In Green Sports Bra And Shorts

 Then she moved on to doing a set of Hawaiian squats.
 This meant that she had to place one heel onto her opposite knee and then bend the active leg.

-Then, in the fifth and final video of the series, she lay on the grass for a set of alternating elbow-to knee crunches.
+Then, in the fifth and final video of the series, she was lying on the grass for a set of alternating elbow-to knee crunches.

 In her caption, Lisa explained that the exercises should be done at varying intervals depending on the fitness level of the person attempting them.
 Beginners should do each exercise for 15 seconds with 45-second breaks.
 Those at an intermediate fitness level should do them each for 30 seconds, she wrote, and rest for the same amount of time.
 Finally, advanced fitness enthusiasts should do 45 seconds of each move and then take 15-second breaks in between.